 I believe fluctuations have to do with the levels of toxicity that are moving through the bloodstream at any particular moment.
 Personally, I can tell when I am detoxing and have metals activity in my body.
 As the bloodstream gets clearer, symptoms lessen.
 That means that during a constant routine of detoxing and clearing, things can change often.

 It was not until late in my years of detoxing mercury that I discovered the connection between mercury and cataracts.
 Apparently it is common, yet it is rare that you will hear of the connection from a medical professional.

-If you have a mouth with silver amalgam fillings, you are storing mercury in your head and your eyes can easily be affected.
-Less common sources of mercury contamination include contact lens solution, nose drops, anti-aging products, skin lightening products, food, and vaccines.
-All of these sources are sanctioned by government as "safe," although we know that there is no safe level of mercury for the body.
+If you have a mouth with silver amalgam fillings, you are storing mercury in your head and it seems obvious that eyes and ears can easily be affected.
+The fact that mercury can be delivered via contact lens solution, nose drops, anti-aging products, skin lightening products and vaccines makes the possibility of eye and ear issues much more probably.

 Before my own cataract surgery, I knew that my sight varied while detoxing.
 I explained this to three eye surgeons, without being asked any further questions.
 The remedy from the first surgeon was that the "routine" cataract surgery, which meant "popping out" the clouded lens and replacing it with a plastic lens, could be repeated.
 When my eyes failed me, the doc said we would just replace the lens again and again.

 There was no point explaining that these fluctuations can be weekly or monthly depending on conditions in the body.
 The doctor never asked if I was clear of toxicity or still detoxing.
 He didn’t need any more information before offering to operate repeatedly.

 This is where my research began.
 I found that castor oil could help clear the lens and began using it in sterile conditions.
 The progress was fast and although not perfect, as my lens was fairly clouded, it did provide time to extend surgery for 8 months which allowed more investigation.